keu/docs/astro/runtime-release-notes.md

 To upgrade Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, see [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, contact [Astronomer support](https://cloud.astronomer.io/support).

+## Astro Runtime 8.5.0

+- Release date: June 17, 2023
+- Airflow version: 2.6.2

+### Airflow 2.6.2

+Astro Runtime 8.2.0 includes same-day support for Apache Airflow 2.6.2.
+Airflow 2.6.2 contains a number of bug fixes including:

+- Fix Kubernetes executors detection of deleted pods ([31274](https://github.com/apache/airflow/pull/31274))
+- Fix crash when clearing run with task from normal to mapped ([31352](https://github.com/apache/airflow/pull/31352))

+For a complete list of the changes, see the [Apache Airflow 2.6.2 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html).

+### Additional improvements

+- Upgraded `openlineage-airflow` to 0.28.0.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.28.0) for a complete list of changes.

+### Bug fixes

+- Fixed an issue where Istio versions were being parsed as [Python versions](https://peps.python.org/pep-0440/) instead of [semantic versions](https://semver.org/), resulting in DAG errors.

 ## Astro Runtime 8.4.0

 - Release date: June 2, 2023